igormiktor/AVRTools/AVRToolsDocs/mainpage.md

     }
 ~~~

-If you are working directly with an AVR ATmega328 or ATmega2560, you can define pin macros yourself by including "GpioPinMacros.h" (when working with Arduinos, automatically included for you when you include "ArduinoPins.h") and using one of three pin naming macros:
+If you are working directly with an AVR ATmega328 or ATmega2560, you can define pin macros yourself by including "GpioPinMacros.h" (this file is automatically included for you when you include
+"ArduinoPins.h" if you are working on Arduinos) and using one of three pin naming macros:

-- `GpioPin( letter, number )`      An ordinary pin located on bank `letter` and bit `number`, e.g., `GpioPin( B, 5 )` for pin PB5.
+- `GpioPin( letter, number )`      An ordinary pin located on bank `letter` and bit `number`; for example the macro `GpioPin( B, 5 )` corresponds to pin PB5.
 - `GpioPinAnalog( letter, number, channel )`    An ADC capable pin on bank `letter` and bit `number` with ADC `channel`, e.g., `GpioPinAnalog( C, 5, 5 )` for Atmega328 pin PC5/ADC5.
 - `GpioPinPwm( letter, number, timer, channel )` A PWM capable pin on bank `letter` and bit `number` with `timer` and `channel` used to select the appropriate OCRn[A/B], TCCRnA registers, and COMn[A/B]1 bits needed to configure the PWM settings, e.g., GpioPinPwm( B, 2, 1, B ) for ATmega328 pin PB2/OC1B.